GavenDcosta/100dayscodingchallenge-/README.md

 Day 75: C program for linear search

 Day 76: C program to find greatest of 2 nos and then find if the greatest no is even or odd using functions

+Day 77: Made a header file for performing simple arithmatic operations